mike-lischke/antlr-format/ReadMe.md

 ## Release Notes

+### 2.1.0

+Made `useTab` false by default.
+No idea why I made this true by default.
+I hate tabs in source files.

 ### 2.0.3 - 2.0.4

 - Fixed bug where rule names after block comments where not placed on an own line;